Honors College Staff

 Scott has served as Assistant Director since 2010.
 He was certified as a Master Advisor in August of that year.

-Jade graduated with a Bachelor of Arts in Creative Writing from the Honors College in May 2012.
-She is currently pursuing a Master’s Degree in Writing, with the goal of working professionally in publications and communications after her graduation in May 2014.
+Shannon Wick graduated with a Bachelor of Science in Professional Writing from the Honors College in May of 2017.
+She is currently pursuing a Master's Degree in Writing.
+She enjoys exploring her creative side and plans to pursue those passions in addition to technical writing after her graduation in May of 2019.

-Jade plays several roles within the Honors College, including managing the production of LOGOS: A Journal of Undergraduate Research and overseeing Honors College communications.
-Her most important role is serving as a student advisor.
-Students are encouraged to contact Jade for assistance on selecting majors/minors, registering for classes, exploring departmental distinction, preparing for graduate study, or for assistance on any matter pertaining to their academic studies.
+Shannon plays several roles within the Honors College, including managing the production of LOGOS: A Journal of Undergraduate Research and overseeing Honors College communications.
+Her most important role is serving as a student adviser.
+Students are encouraged to contact Shannon for assistance with becoming involved in or submitting to LOGOS, selecting majors/minors, registering for classes, exploring departmental distinction, or preparing for graduate studies,.
+Any other questions about matters pertaining to academic studies are also welcome.